KristianSp27/Foodhaven-with-ReactJS/README.md

 You can also track all of your orders, sorted by the latest.

 Upcoming features:
-dashboard with a view depending on whether it is an admin that is trying to access it.
+1. dashboard with a view depending on whether it is an admin that is trying to access it.
+a) adding/removing food if it is an admin